nodecross/nodex-docs/source/introduction/index.md

 # Introduction

-Internet of Thing (IoT) brings DX opportunities to all industries and fields, but it also introduces cybersecurity risks.
-In recent years, there has been a surge in cyber attacks targeting IoT devices, including ransomware, password list, and supply chain attacks.
-It is difficult to counter these threats with traditional perimeter defenses alone, and it is essential to implement endpoint security for modern IoT devices.
+Internet of Thing (IoT) brings new business opportunities to all industries and fields, but it also introduces cybersecurity risks.
+In recent years, there has been a surge in cyber attacks targeting endpoint devices, including ransomware, password list, and supply chain attacks.
+It is difficult to protect against these threats with traditional perimeter defenses alone.
+The end-to-end security is essential for modern distributed systems composed of IoT devices, microservices, and on-premise servers.

-When implementing endpoint security in IoT devices, the huge initial investment and the operational burden on administrators are major challenges.
-From the development stage, developers have to consider the unique IoT security requirements and build mechanisms for crypto key management, authentication and authorization, secure two-way communication with the cloud, and device management throughout the product lifecycle.
-Scratch building such a complex security infrastructure from edge to cloud and constantly monitor a large number of endpoint devices requires a huge budget and a dedicated team.
-This is a major barrier to introduce endpoint security for IoT devices.
+When building end-to-end security, the massive upfront cost and operational burden are major challenges.
+Especially in the case of IoT, it is often difficult to retrofit security measures on devices, so even before design stage, developers need to consider and define security requirements and specifications about device’s keys management, authN/Z mechanisms, secure two-way communication, security update mechanisms after market and so on.
+It requires a highly expertise and massive budget to build end-to-end security on the distributed systems, and it is a major barrier to introduce IoT security to all industries and fields.

-UNiD is a platform that enables any developers to easily implement advanced endpoint security in IoT devices.
-This documentation describes the overview and architecture of UNiD platform and how to integrate it with your systems.
+UNiD is an open-source toolkit that enables any developers to simply build end-to-end security between all devices including IoT, microservices, and on-premise servers, using features of decentralized identifiers (DIDs) as a basis of security and privacy.
+This documentation describes the overview and architecture of UNiD and how to integrate UNiD with your distributed systems.

+## How to contribute?

+First off, thank you for considering making contributions.
+It's people like you that make UNiD better.
+There are many ways in which you can participate in the project, for example:

+- File a bug report.
+Be sure to include information like what version of UNiD you are using, what your operating system and CPU is, and steps to recreate the bug.
+- Suggest a new feature.

+UNiD EDGE is an open source under Apache 2.0; your contribution will also be treated under Apache 2.0.
+By submitting your contribution, you agree to this policy.
+If you are interested in the commercial use, contact us at <a href='mailto:contact@collabogate.com'>contact@collabogate.com</a> for more information.